 - The shares of the company must be registered on the trading platform.

-- The individual or group of people are insignificant control position which means they have a major role to play in any decision of the company.
+- The individual or group of people are insignificant control positions, meaning they have a significant role to play in any company decision.

-- Then such group of a person spreads some positive news such as good results, or acquisition of the company by some major group, major investments are going to be made by govt, etc. which positively impact the prices of share in the open market.
+- Then such a group of a person spreads some positive news such as good results or acquisition of the company by some major group; significant investments are going to be made by govt, etc., which positively impact the prices of shares in the open market.

-- Then sell-off their holdings and earn such good returns from such holdings.
+- Then sell off their holdings and earn good returns from such holdings.

-The pump and dump scheme could mostly be done with penny stocks which means such stocks whose market share is limited and very less and most of the holdings of such stocks are held with management itself.
-These shares are generally traded at such low prices which attracts the new entrants mainly who did not have knowledge of investment but found such share because of price of share.
-Such companies also do not take care of listing guidelines because they are only listed with the objective of taking such benefit by manipulating the price.
+The pump and dump scheme could mostly be done with penny stocks which means such stocks whose market share is limited and significantly less, and most of the holdings of such stocks are held with management itself.
+These shares are generally traded at such low prices, attracting new entrants who did not know of investment but found such shares because of the price of the share.
+Such companies also do not take care of listing guidelines because they are only listed to accept such benefits by manipulating the price.

-Because of such a small company, the information or rumours can easily be manipulated by its management and due to small company, such companies also did not provide much information in the public domain which thereby bounds the investor with limited information only.
-Then the management starts spreading such major positive news about the company which instantly impact the price of a share and starts to rise sharply.
+Because of such a small company, its management can easily manipulate the information or rumors.
+Due to the small company, such companies also did not provide much information in the public domain, which limits the investor with limited information.
+Then the management started spreading major positive news about the company, which instantly impacted the share price and rose sharply.

 Examples of Pump and Dump

-The Company XYZ Inc. has a share capital of 500,000 shares which are currently traded at $500 per share in the open market.
+The Company XYZ Inc. has a share capital of 500,000, currently traded at $500 per share in the open market.
 The management of the company holds 45% of the holdings with them.
-The financial results of quarter 3 of the year are yet to be declared by the company in the coming week after being adopted in the general meeting of the company.
-Now, to take the advantage of such a situation management personnel has started spreading rumours that the company has earned 150% more profits as compared to last quarter and could consider declaring dividend also in the results of the company.
+The financial results of quarter 3 of the year are yet to be declared by the company in the coming week after being adopted in the company’s general meeting.
+Now, to take advantage of such a situation, management personnel has started spreading rumors that the company has earned 150% more profits than last quarter and could consider declaring a dividend also in the company results.

-After this news reaches open market the other common trading member starts buying the share from the open market to take the advantage of such results as good results will surely raise the price of a share in the open market and the buying pressure created will increase the price of the share in the open market say to $750.
-Now, after the share attains a level the management start selling their holding i.e. 45,000 shares at such raised prices i.e. $750 which increases the supply of the shares resulting in the downfall of the price of share and loss for the new entrants who have purchased the share at such high prices.
+After this news reaches the open market, the other familiar trading member starts buying the share from the open market to take advantage of such results as good results will surely raise the price of a share in the open market, and the buying pressure created will increase the price of the share in the open market say to $750.
+Now, after the share attains a level, the management starts selling their holding, i.e., 45,000 shares, at such raised prices, i.e., $750, which increases the supply of the shares resulting in the downfall of the price of share and loss for the new entrants who have purchased the share at such high prices.